Contact: Rocio Johnson

 Each year, the Sea Turtle Grants Program distributes money to coastal county governments, educational institutions and nonprofit groups through a competitive application process.
 The sea turtle specialty license plate is also the primary source of funding for the Florida Fish and Wildlife Conservation Commission’s Marine Turtle Protection Program.

-The sea turtle plate is the number two selling specialty tag in Florida, having sold 66,696 plates in 2010, second only to the University of Florida plate.
+The sea turtle plate is the number two selling specialty tag in Florida, second only to the University of Florida plate.
 By purchasing the sea turtle specialty license plate, Floridians are voluntarily funding important programs to save endangered sea turtles and their habitats.